 2. Do you offer club insurance?

 Yes.
 The club is a member of the Governing body for Aikido, the British Aikido Board.
 All insurance is honoured by them.

 3. Are you a registered Aikido teacher?

 The main Dojo Instructor has been practicing Aikido for 39 years.
-The Dojo as a whole has two Dan grade Instructors.
-Who hold the coaching level one qualification from the British Aikido Board.
+The Dojo as a whole has one Dan grade Instructor, and another Dan grade working towards his coaching level one.
 Also each Instructor's grade is registered with the Aikido World Headquarters, Hombu Dojo in Japan.
 Aikikai - International Aikido Federation.

 4. What are the costs involved?